aarunishsinha/Course-Management-System/README.md

 TC int                    --- term_code

 OUTPUT:
+	course_offering_uuid text,--- the unique id number
 	course_offered_name text  --- course_offering_name
-start_time int            --- start time in minutes of day end_time int              --- end time in minutes of day mon boolean               --- true is schedule is on monday tues boolean              --- true is schedule is on tuesday wed boolean               --- and so on.... thurs boolean             --- fri boolean               --- sat boolean               --- sun boolean               ---
+	start_time int            --- start time in minutes of day end_time int              --- end time in minutes of day mon boolean               --- true is schedule is on monday tues boolean              --- true is schedule is on tuesday wed boolean               --- and so on....
+	thurs boolean             ---
+	fri boolean               ---
+	sat boolean               ---
+	sun boolean               ---
 ```
 5. get_student_list
 ```